shorwood/unshared/CONTRIBUTING.md

 To keep the package organized, please follow these guidelines when adding new functions.

 - Before you start working, it's better to open an issue to discuss first.
-- The implementation should be placed under `src/[module]/`.
 - Do **NOT** to introduce any production dependencies.
+- The implementation should be placed under `packages/<module>/<name>.ts`.
+- The function(s) should be exported from the `index.ts` file under the module folder.
+- The function name should be in `camelCase` and descriptive.
+- The function should be pure, meaning it should not have side effects.
 - Provide TSDoc documentation for **every exported** functions, types and interfaces.

 ### New modules

 New modules are greatly welcome!

-- Create a new folder under `src/`, name it as your add-on name.
+- Create a new folder under `packages/`, name it as your add-on name.
-- Create the entry point `index.ts` under `src/[module]/`.
+- Create the entry point `index.ts` under `packages/<name>/`.
 - Add functions as you would do to the core package.
 - Commit and submit as a PR.

 ## Code Style

-Don't worry about the code style as long as you install the dev dependencies.
-Git hooks will format and fix them for you on committing.
+Lint is used to enforce the code style.
+Please run the linter before submitting a PR.
+Additionally, try to follow the code style of the existing codebase as much as possible.
+However it is not a strict requirement, as long as the code is readable and maintainable.

 ## Thanks